mawiseman/Sublime-Project-Port/README.md

 5. The package will take care of the rest

 Code
-	sdfsdf

     class YourCustomPort:
         def port(projectFilePath):
             #Implement code to get folders to include in your project
             #...

             #Add the folder to collection of folders
             ProjectPortManager.add_folder(follow_symlinks, path, folder_exclude_patterns, file_exclude_patterns)

     #Register Port with the system
     ProjectPortManager.add_port('.ext', YourCustomPort)